Solving trig equations

 The solution for cos\cos comes from the HL identity of cos(x)=cos(x)\cos(x) = \cos (-x).

-The solution for tan\tan comes from the fact that tangent is the slope of a line through the origin, and the angle about the origin is π\pi radians.
+The solution for tan\tan comes from the fact that tangent is the slope of a line through the origin, and lines differing by an angle π\pi radians have the same slope.

 Example: Solve sin(2(x+π3))=12,0x2π\displaystyle \sin\left(2\left(x + \frac{\pi}{3}\right)\right) = -\frac{1}{2}, 0 \leq x \leq 2\pi